linda-seiter/cmsc115_2252/week3/week3_lesson.md

 **100% condition/predicate coverage** means every decision point condition evaluates to `true` and `false` by at least one test.

+TODO: REWRITE THIS, first show why true+false and false+true is not enough because of short-circuiting. we need at least 3 tests. in general we'll write 4.

-A boolean expression with a single logical operator `(a op b)` requires at least 4 tests:
+We will write 4 tests for a boolean expression with a single operator `(a op b)`:

 | a     | b     |
 | ----- | ----- |